 Students will develop a variety of dramatic and theatrical skills- including performing, directing and critical evaluation, alongside an understanding and appreciation of drama and theatre in a social, cultural and historical context.

 Through my studies of A Level Drama, I feel like I have developed not only as a performer, but as a person.
 The subject teachers are incredibly welcoming and have such expertise in their field; we are give all the tools we need to be as successful as we can be.Brittany Howard, Year 13

-Text in Performance: Students will develop and demonstrate theatre-making skills, appropriate to their role as a performer or designer.
+- Component 2: Text in Performance: Students will develop and demonstrate theatre-making skills, appropriate to their role as a performer or designer.
 They will explore how they realise artistic intentions in performance.
-They will perform a monologue and a group piece;
+They will perform a monologue and a scripted group piece.

 A Level Drama and Theatre Studies is useful for students considering higher education in any Arts or Humanities subjects including:

 - English Language and Literature;

 and Theatre Studies include:

 - Arts Theatre Administration;

 - Media Presenting;

 - Drama Therapy and Scriptwriting.